 After painting, it just feels so clean and fresh – I love it!

 The hallway has been the biggest improvement.
-The colours that it started with were just oh-so-dark, that it made a tiny, cramped, windowless hallway, seem even tinier and more cramped!
-It was in dire need of some lighter colours.
+The colors that it started with were just oh-so-dark, that it made a tiny, cramped, windowless hallway, seem even tinier and more cramped!
+It was in dire need of some lighter colors.

 What a difference some white makes!
 We ended up having to use a primer on the lower half of the wall, to save wasting our white paint as it wasn’t covering the mauve very well.